 The term "war on drugs" encompasses a wide array of public policies and programs designed to address the problem of illegal drug use, drug abuse, and drug dependency by residents of the United States and its outlying areas.
-While drug addiction used to be considered a personal failure, its redefinition as a public problem began to take hold in the United States around the turn of the 20th century, coincident with the peak of a cocaine epidemic that revealed the harmfulness to society of drug addiction.
+While drug addiction used to be considered a personal failure, its redefinition as a public problem began to take hold in the United States around the beginning of the 20th century, coincident with the peak of a cocaine epidemic that revealed to society the harmfulness of drug addiction.